MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Mail/New-MgUserInferenceClassificationOverride.md

 Future messages from that SMTP address will be consistently classifiedas specified in the override.
 Note

+> [!NOTE]
+> To view the beta release of this cmdlet, view [New-MgBetaUserInferenceClassificationOverride](/powershell/module/Microsoft.Graph.Beta.Mail/New-MgBetaUserInferenceClassificationOverride?view=graph-powershell-beta)

 ## SYNTAX

 ### CreateExpanded (Default)